How to Do Payroll in Connecticut

 Bottom Line

 Connecticut payroll differs from other states by the way it structures state income taxes, minimum wage, workers’ compensation requirements, timing on when employees should be paid, and child labor rules.
-Be sure to follow deadlines by federal and state governments.
+Be sure to follow this guide to ensure your Connecticut payroll is accurate every time.